latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

+---
+title: "The Weight Copying Problem"
+---
-# Weight Copying in Bittensor
+# The Weight Copying Problem

 This page explains **weight copying**—a free-riding behavior where validators copy other validators' work instead of independently evaluating miners.
 This article covers how weight copying works, why it's problematic, how Bittensor's [commit-reveal](./commit-reveal.md) mechanism prevents it, and best practices for subnet owners.